 What can I say?
 I’m a smiler!

 Mike, you were so incredible that day.
-I often jokingly refer to you as “Mike the weatherman”… but on that day my weatherman may have saved a lot of people from getting very badly injured.
-From calling a tornado warning to suggesting they still have toasts and a first dance regardless of the situation… you’re one in a million.
+I often jokingly refer to you as “Mike the weatherman”… but on that day you may have saved a lot of people from getting very badly injured.
+From calling a tornado warning to suggesting they still have toasts and a first dance regardless of the situation.
 Thank you for caring so much about the people that we photograph.
-I love you so much.

 The shoes were toast… but the suit… well, our dry cleaners got a tip that week! 😀